staeco/vandelay-util/README.md

 Stringifies all provided values and turns them into a lowercase slug.
 Null values are ignored.

+**Note:** This function will remove many characters, including non-english characters.
+Use with caution if you are using this for a unique ID.

 ```js
 util.slug('Michael Scott', 'Birthday', null, 1993) // michael-scott-birthday-1993
 ```